colxi/css-global-variables/README.md

  new CSSGlobalVariables( [ configObject ] )
 ```

-#### Parameters
+## Parameters
 A Config Object can be provided to customize internal behaviour.
 It can set any of the following properties:

 * **`autoprefix`**:
 When set to `true` allows access to the CSS variables names without specifing the `--` prefix on the name.
 (Boolean.
 Default:`true`)

 * **`filter`**:
-Allows to filter which Style Elements should be scanned (and which ignnored), through CSS selector strings.
+Allows to filter which Style Elements should be scanned or ignored through CSS selector strings.
 By default everything is scanned.
 (String.
 Default: `'*'`)

 * **`normalize`**:
-A user-provided transform-function that processes the CSS Variable names (before they get autoPrefixed).
+A user-provided transform-function that processes the CSS variable names (before they get autoPrefixed).
 The function must return a String.
 This mechanism allows the usage of custom variable name formatting (eg. camelCase, snake_case, CONSTANT_CASE) in your code.
-A nice source of transform functions is [change-case](https://www.npmjs.com/package/change-case).
+(A nice source of transform functions is [change-case](https://www.npmjs.com/package/change-case)).
 (Function.
 Default: `none`)

-#### Return value
+## Return Value
 The CSSGlobalVariables() Constructor returns a `Proxy Object` containing a **live Collection** with the found CSS global variables.